ccb-hms/sbert-scispacy-interfaces/README.md

 ```python
 get_sentence_embeddings(sentences, save_embeddings=False, output_filepath="")
 ```
-generates embeddings for input sentences and optionally serializes the generated embeddings to the specified filepath.
+generates embeddings for input sentences and optionally serializes the embeddings to the specified filepath.

 ```python
 get_ontology_embeddings(ontology_url, save_embeddings=False, output_filepath="")
 ```
-generates embeddings for terms in the ontology at the given URL, and optionally serializes the generated embeddings to
+generates embeddings for terms in the ontology at the given URL, and optionally serializes the embeddings to
         the specified filepath.

 ### Comparing embeddings